suburbanpuma/nnsvs-spanish-support/README.md

 ### NOTICE
-By using all OR ANY PART of this project you MUST follow our license at https://github.com/DYVAUX/nnsvs-english-support/blob/main/LICENSE.md
+By using all OR ANY PART of this project you MUST the DYVAUX license at https://github.com/DYVAUX/nnsvs-english-support/blob/main/LICENSE.md

-This includes using parts of our work in yours.
-If you have questions about the license please contact us.
+This includes using parts of DYVAUX's work in yours.
+If you have questions about the license please contact DYVAUX.

 I (subpum) put this in here because even if it's my repository it's still DYVAUX's legal assets.
 Respect their work.
 ___